 - Airbnb is offering free global cancellations and refunds to those traveling in areas affected by COVID-19.
 The extenuating circumstances policy will apply for travel from March 14–April 14.
 Airbnb also announced it would provide free and subsidized housing for 100,000 healthcare professionals, relief workers, and first responders working to combat COVID-19.

 - Alaska Airlines is working to utilize passenger cabin space for additional cargo storage on five Boeing 737-900 aircrafts.
 Turning passenger aircrafts into freighters will allow each flight to carry up to 30,000 pounds of critical cargo, including medical supplies and perishable food needed as part of the nationwide COVID-19 response.
 The passenger-to-freighter operation will also help backfill cargo capacity in areas where flights have been significantly reduced.
+Alaska Airlines also has taken nearly 100 steps to keep customers safe and healthy while traveling during the COVID-19 pandemic.

 - Amazon is actively monitoring and removing tens of thousands of accounts engaging in price gouging practices related to the COVID-19 outbreak.
 The company has also established an Amazon Relief Fund for Amazon partners and delivery drivers experiencing financial hardship.